Energy Initiatives

 Electric Vehicles

 To reduce our carbon footprint and stay current with emerging technologies, Pinellas County is gradually replacing our gas-powered vehicles with electric vehicles.
-We currently have seven fully electric vehicles (EVs) and three hybrid vehicles for County operations, and plan to transition our whole light-duty vehicle fleet to EVs over the next 10 years.
-In addition, we are developing an electric vehicle charging infrastructure master plan for both County operations and public use.
-There are currently eight publicly accessible electric vehicle charging stations at County facilities as part of Duke Energy’s Park & Plug program.
+We currently have 17 electric vehicles (EVs) and 47 electric utility carts for County operations, with more on the way.
+In addition, we are developing an electric vehicle charging infrastructure master plan for County operations.
+There are currently 11 publicly accessible electric vehicle charging stations at County facilities.

 Learn more about electric vehicles